-Over the last eight years I’ve been using peat free compost in increasingly large quantities each year to grow every type of vegetable and the majority of ornamental plants available to gardeners, including a number of acid loving plants in ericaceous peat free compost.
+Over the last ten years I’ve been using peat free compost in increasingly large quantities each year to grow every type of vegetable and the majority of ornamental plants available to gardeners, including a number of acid loving plants in ericaceous peat free compost.
 Although I grow for myself and a small number of client gardens, I grow the equivalent number of plants to a small independent nursery.

 Throughout that time I’ve documented what I’ve grown and the compost brands I’ve used openly on my site, in the national press, in gardening magazines and on social media and I’ve never had a problem with any peat free composts I’ve used.
 Everything grows as expected and exactly the same in every compost I’ve tried.
 I even conducted a peat vs peat free comparison trial on a number of different crops last year to prove peat free can grow as well as peat, which was as expected, a success for me.

 In addition, all leading gardeners and hundreds of the UK’s best plant nurseries have been growing in peat free for years, some for multiple decades (I’ve listed some here).

 Yet a small number of people still say to me: “peat free is rubbish”, “peat free isn’t as good as peat”, “peat free is variable” “peat free dries out too quickly”, “my seeds didn’t germinate”, “I must have a bad batch”, “my peat free must have aminopyralid weedkiller in it”, “it doesn’t have enough nutrients”.

 Why is it that some people have these problems with their compost that I and peat free growers cannot replicate?